Grabsky/commands/README.md

 <br />

 ## Contributing
 This project is open for contributions.
-Help in regards of improving performance, adding new features or fixing bugs are very appreciated.
+Help in regards of improving performance, adding new features or fixing bugs is greatly appreciated.